DNA results show person claiming to be Timmothy Pitzen is not him

 Breaking News Emails

-DNA tests indicate that the young man, who identified himself to authorities in Campbell County, Kentucky, on Wednesday morning, is not the boy from Aurora, Illinois, who disappeared at age 6.
+DNA tests indicate that the young man is not the boy from Aurora, Illinois — who disappeared when he was 6 — as he had told authorities in Campbell County, Kentucky, on Wednesday morning.

-His real name is Brian Michael Rini, 23, of Medina, Ohio, an official with the Newport Police Department in Kentucky told NBC News.
+His real name is Brian Michael Rini, 23, of Medina, Ohio, a police official in Kentucky told NBC News.

-"Although we are disappointed that this turned out to be a hoax, we remain diligent in our search for Timmothy, as our missing person's case remains unsolved," officials with the Aurora Police Department said.
+"Although we are disappointed that this turned out to be a hoax, we remain diligent in our search for Timmothy, as our missing person's case remains unsolved," the Aurora PD said.

+Timmothy's family members said at an afternoon news conference that they remain optimistic they will someday be reunited with him.
+They also expressed sympathy for Rini.

+“We know you are out there somewhere, Tim, and we will never stop looking for you, praying for you and loving you," Kara Jacobs, Timmothy's maternal aunt, said.
+"We hope that everyone will join us in praying for the young man who claimed to be Timmothy Pitzen.”

+"I feel so sorry for the young man who has obviously had a horrible time and felt the need to say he was someone else," Anderson said.
+"And I hope that they can find his family."

-Rini told investigators on Wednesday that he escaped two kidnappers — described as white males with bodybuilder physiques, according to a Sharonville, Ohio, police report.
+Rini told investigators Wednesday that he escaped two kidnappers, described as white males with bodybuilder physiques, according to a Sharonville, Ohio, police report.

 He said that he was staying at a Red Roof Inn with his abductors and that after he escaped, he ran across a bridge from Ohio into Kentucky, where he was found wandering the streets, according to police.